jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 The unifying framework for all of these is that information is required.

-## Reframing the Question: Why Information?
+## Reframing the Question: Why is there information?
 If everything boils down to information, then the a way to rephrase the question "Why is there something rather than nothing?" becomes "How and why is there information rather than no information?

 **What is Information?**